What Is A Dental Crown?

 The Crown Placement Process

-After you’ve been approved for a dental crown, the crown placement process at Auburn Hills Family Dentistry typically requires two appointments over a period of 2-3 weeks.
+After you’ve been approved for a dental crown, our Dacula dentists typically require two appointments over a period of 2-3 weeks.
 To begin, you’ll come into our office to have your tooth prepared for your crown.

 Dr. Josh Haycock will begin by cleaning and numbing your mouth.
 Once the treatment area is sufficiently numb, he will begin trimming away decayed or damaged enamel using a dental drill, and he will shape your tooth into a sturdy, stable platform for your dental crown.
 After your tooth has been trimmed, he will use a set of dental trays to take impressions of your teeth, and attach a temporary resin crown to your tooth to protect it until your second appointment.